sahilpawarr/sahilpawarr111.github.io/README.md

 Additionly, I interned at [Evolve](evolveinc.io) for their Growth and Analytics team and as a UX researcher at [Moonraft Innovation Labs](moonraft.com) where I worked on the strategy to execute a virtual reality metaverse project for a global tech event.

-I’m always up for a chat, feel free to ping me anytime if you wish to collaborate or discuss anything :)
+If you wish to collaborate or discuss ideas, please email me at 1sahilpawar@gmail.com.
+I'm always up for a chat.

 ## Select Writings
 - [Shoot Your Shot: Player Recruitment Strategy based on Expected Goals(xG) Modelling](https://bit.ly/undergrad-thesis) (undergraduate thesis)